On the utility of Robinson-Amitsur ultrafilters: Introduction

 The proof of these results follows the same scheme: basing on the initial data -- a ring embedded in a direct product of rings -- a certain sort of ultrafilter, which we call a \textit{Robinson--Amitsur ultrafilter}, is constructed.
 Using this ultrafilter, one passes from the direct product of rings to their ultraproduct, and appeal to the {\L}o\'s theorem about elementary equivalence of an algebraic system and its ultraproduct completes the proof.

 In this paper we extend this argument to a class of general algebraic systems (Theorem \ref{ultra}), and observe similarity with the celebrated J\'onsson lemma from the universal algebra.
 Coupled with the classical Birkhoff theorem about varieties of algebraic systems, this gives a simple yet elegant criterion for an algebra or group not to satisfy a nontrivial identity (Corollaries \ref{no-ident} and \ref{cor2}).
-The corresponding group result is not entirely new (see comments after Corollary \ref{cor2}), but, we believe, its proof is, and the links between apriori unrelated concepts, ideas and results is the main novelty, if any, of this paper.
+The corresponding group result is not entirely new (see comments after Corollary \ref{cor2}), but, we believe, its proof is, and the links between apriori unrelated concepts, ideas and results is the main novelty of this paper.

 As an application, we outline alternative, ``by abstract nonsense'', proofs of some particular cases of well-known results from the theory of PI algebras (\S \ref{pi}), of results about algebras having the same identities (\S \ref{same-ident}), and establish that Tarski's monsters without identities have infinite (relative) girth (\S \ref{tarski}).
+Finally, in \S \ref{dual} we formulate and prove a ``dual'' version of Theorem \ref{ultra}, with embeddings replaced by surjective homomorphisms, and discuss some its consequences and related questions.

 The narrative is occasionally interspersed with questions and speculations.